 Wellness is synonymous with health and fitness.
 It’s about feeling good, or being in good health.
 But for me, wellness can be broader than physical health, it can mean financial well being and good mental health as well.

-Did you find this page helpful?
+Did you the trending green words and their definitions helpful?
 If you did, please show me your appreciation by sharing it to Facebook or Pinterest!